 Katavi National Park

-The park is home to large herds of Elephants, Buffaloes, impalas, zebras and antelopes, Lions, Leopards, and Hyenas.
+The park is home to large herds of Elephants, buffalo, impalas, zebras, antelopes, Lions, Leopards, and Hyenas.

-Its remoteness offers a wild safari experience in untouched wilderness, for travelers who want less traffic this destination is your best choice.
+Its remoteness offers a wild safari experience in untouched wilderness.
+For travellers who want less traffic, this destination is your best choice.

-The Katavi National Park in western Tanzania is remote and wild, the name of the park immortalizes a legendary hunter Katabi whose spirit is believed to possess a tamarind tree ringed with offerings from locals begging for his blessings.
+The Katavi National Park in western Tanzania is remote and wild; the park’s name immortalises a legendary hunter, Katabi, whose spirit is believed to inhabit a tamarind tree ringed with offerings from locals seeking his blessings.

-Katavi is Tanzania’s third largest park, the park’s main features are the watery grass plains to the North.
+Katavi is Tanzania’s third-largest park; its main feature is the watery grass plains to the North.

 The palm-fringed Lake Chada in the southeast and the Katuma River.

-Katavi boasts Tanzania’s greatest population of both crocodiles and hippopotamuses.
-Lion and Leopard find prey among the huge populations of herbivores at Katavi Impala, Eland, Topi, zebra and herds of up to 1600 Buffaloes wander the short grass plains.
+Katavi boasts Tanzania’s largest population of crocodiles and hippopotamuses.
+Lion and Leopard find prey among the vast populations of herbivores at Katavi.
+Impala, Eland, Topi, zebra, and herds of up to 1,600 buffalo wander the short-grass plains.

 What to do in Katavi National Park?